micromouseonline/3020-software-spindle-control/README.md

 For output, there is an MCP41010 digital potentiometer, controlled via SPI.
 Since the front panel pot is 5K, we're only going to use ½ of it's 10K range.

 The connectors on the board are compatible with the connectors on the JP-1482; they're the JST XH series.
+Be careful buying random "XH" connectors from Ebay or even Amazon, for two reasons:

+1. The connectors are often 2.54mm pitch, instead of 2.50mm (XH is 2.50mm).
+This will mostly work, but for the 8-pin connector, you're going to bend the pins of your board connector by doing this.
+1. It seems there's a large batch of "XH" board-to-board _cables_ out there that are not only the wrong pitch (see #1), and more importantly, **are wired backwards**.
+Pin 1 from one end of the cable is wired to pin 8 of the other, etc.  This will release the magic smoke.

 The software is standard Arduino code, though I'm using PlatformIO CLI since I'm not a big fan the Arduino IDE.
 Why not bare metal AVR?
 This isn't a demanding application, and while the Arduino ecosystem isn't the most efficient, it does make it quick and easy to get things up-and-running.